Skip to main content

 };

-The default scraper configuration; the config will be available in the class object via the property this.conf, The following fields are mandatory:
+Default parser configuration; the config will be available in the class object via the this.conf property.
+The following fields are mandatory:

-• results - declaratively describes the results that this scraper can return
+• results - describes the results that this parser can return in a declarative style

 • results_format - sets the default result format

-All other fields are optional; the following is a list of parameters that affect the scraper's operation:
+All other fields are optional; there is the following list of parameters that affect the parser's operation:

 timeoutnumberMaximum request timeout in seconds (60)

-useproxyboolean / 0 / 1Defines whether to use a proxy (1)
+useproxyboolean / 0 / 1Determines whether to use a proxy (1)

-proxyretriesnumberNumber of attempts for each request; if the request fails to execute within the specified number of attempts, it is considered unsuccessful and skipped (10)
+proxyretriesnumberNumber of attempts for each request; if the request cannot be completed within the specified number of attempts, it is considered failed and skipped (10)

 requestdelaynumber / stringDelay between requests in seconds (0).
-A random value can also be set within a range, for example 10,30 - a delay from 10 to 30 seconds
+You can also set a random value in a range, for example 10,30 - a delay from 10 to 30 seconds

 proxybannedcleanupnumberProxy ban time in seconds (600)